naolmelesse/naolmelesse/README.md

 - 👋 Hi, I’m @naolmelesse
 - 👀 I’m interested in Java and Web development
-- 🌱 I’m currently learning Computer Engineering
+- 🌱 I’m a Computer Engineer
 - 💞️ I’m looking to collaborate on Web Development projects
 - 📫 You can reach me at naolmelesse91@gmail.com